 Whitstable is famous for its quirky, slightly bohemian charm, and rightly so – the High Street features a higher percentage of independent retailers than anywhere else in the country.

-From vintage clothing to Kentish artwork, artisanal coffee and a wealth of traditional butchers, bakers and greengrocers, Whitstable’s High Street perfectly encapsulates the town’s unique spirit.
+From can i buy viagra in cvs pharmacy vintage clothing to Kentish artwork, artisanal coffee and a wealth of traditional butchers, bakers and greengrocers, Whitstable’s High Street perfectly encapsulates the town’s unique spirit.